Blocks in a Data Node#

 LDM Blocks#

 LDM stands for Local Data Manager.
 It is a set of blocks that cooperate to deliver the local database service that is a very central part of RonDB.
-In ndbmtd these blocks all operate inside the same thread in the ldm threads.
+In ndbmtd these blocks all operate inside the same ldm thread.
 It is not possible to break those blocks apart and execute them in different threads.
-It is however possible to have several instances of the ldm threads.
-Each ldm thread handles one instance of each of the below blocks, in addition it can take care log parts of the REDO log.
-In RonDB we can have fewer REDO log parts than the number of LDM instances.
-In this case the REDO log parts will be handled by the first LDM instances, but all LDM instances will write to the REDO log controlled through a mutex on the REDO log part.
+It is however possible to have several instances of ldm threads.
+Each ldm thread handles one instance of each of the below blocks.

 DBLQH#